Reinoptland/git-notes/notes.md

 2. In the terminal use `git log` command
 3. You should see a list of commits, scroll or us up down keys to look at the list
 4. If you want to exit use `:q`

+## Adding a remote

+On github

+1. Go to github
+2. Click the green "New" button
+3. Give your repo a name
+4. Click create

+In your terminal you use the following commands to link your local git to the git repository on github:

+1. `git remote add origin <git url>`
+2. Check if the remote was added with: `git remote -v`